The Power of Patience

 Jerry admitted that it was difficult and strange, since he is accustomed to “shoveling food in,” but he did report that it was working, except when he was starved and couldn’t force himself to eat slower.
 For that scenario, I suggested he use chopsticks.
 Both methods helped Jerry to enjoy his food while eating less.

-In today’s fast-paced world, ADHDers have lots of opportunities to beef up our patience muscles.
+In today’s fast-paced world, people with ADHD have lots of opportunities to beef up our patience muscles.
 Say you call tech support for your sick computer and are put on hold.
 Don’t place the call on speakerphone and continue doing other work.
 Just wait, focusing on your breath and allowing your tense muscles to relax.